RytVitkus/capstone_project/README.md

 # 2. EDA
-The Kaggle dataset imported was a ~285,000 transaction file, with `Time`, `Class` (0 - N.Fraud, 1 - Fraud), `V1` - `V28` columns (anonymized data that was taken from the transactions, with ranges from -50 to 50), and `Amt`.
+The Kaggle dataset imported was a ~285,000 transaction file, with `Time`, `Class` (0 - N.Fraud, 1 - Fraud), `V1` - `V28` columns (anonymized data that was taken from the transactions, with ranges from -50 to 50), and `Amount`.
 The split of the data was roughly around 99.83% being non-fraudulent transactions, and 0.17% fraudulent.
 Most models trained on this dataset alone would likely never predict the fraudulent transactions yet be considered 99.83% accurate!
 This isn't ideal.

-In exploring the dataset
+In exploring the dataset, I found that aside from some minor correlations between `Amount` and several variables, and small correlations between `Class` and the `V##` variables, all of the `V##` variables didn't appear correlated with each other.
+(A problem that occurs in highly imbalanced datasets) To get a better picture of this, I employed some bootstrapping on the dataset and sampled the minority class, our fraudulent transactions, to make a balanced dataset for visualization.
+On top of this, I also created several undersampling datasets, with `random_state` values chosen by my classmates.
+(This is for allowing for exactly replicable results if you choose to run the code!)

+Both the oversampling and undersampling results showed much more obvious correlations between the variables!
+You can see much more obvious positive and negative correlations between the variables, and how they affect the `Class` variable as well.
+This is visible in the presentation as a heatmap that is much more colorful, but also visible if the code is run in the EDA workbook.